What to Feed your Dog with Bladder Stones

 One easy way to increase your pet’s water intake is to increase the amount of salt in its food.
 Doing this will increase the amount of calcium in its urine and prevent the formation of oxalate stones.
 Higher salt consumption will make its urine more dilute.
 But make sure to keep a balance, as too much of salt is harmful as well.
 Broiled roasted beef, skinless chicken and hamburger have high salt content which you can add in your dog’s diet.
 You can even double or triple the amount, and still stay safe.
 But once you do that, get your dog’s heart, kidney and blood pressured checked frequently to avoid overdoing it.

 If your dog has been diagnosed with bladder stones, avoid giving it dry dog chow from now on.
 A dog with bladder stones should only be fed wet water instead.
 Also do not feed it any plant products, as they are naturally high in oxalates.
 Turkey, chicken and red meat have low oxalate content, while organ meats like liver have higher.
 Do not feed it any yellow corn or soy products, as they are high in oxalates.

-If you'd like to read similar articles to What to Feed your Dog with Bladder Stones, we recommend you browse around our Pets category.
+If you want to read similar articles to What to Feed your Dog with Bladder Stones, we recommend you visit our Pets category.